 The severity and types of symptoms of depression vary from person to person.
 Typical symptoms include feelings of sadness, anxiety, and/or despair that do not go away.
 Other feelings may include hopelessness, guilt, worthlessness, helplessness, and anger and irritability.

 Depression is treatable.
 In general, the sooner that the symptoms of depression are recognized and treated, the more effective treatment will be.
 The overall treatment goal for people living with depression is to feel better and live normal, functional, and productive lives.
-The most effective treatment plans generally include a multifaceted ...more treatments »
+The most effective treatment plans generally include a multifaceted approach ...more treatments »

 A diagnosis of depression may be missed or delayed for a wide variety of reasons.
 For example, people with depression may fear the stigma of or be embarrassed by mental illness and not seek treatment.

 A diagnosis of depression can be missed because symptoms of depression can be related to many other conditions.
-At the same time, depression can accompany ...more misdiagnosis »
+At the same time, depression can accompany other ...more misdiagnosis »

 Symptoms of Depression